 POS these days come with business intelligence built into them, which is a major game-changer for any establishment.
-However, many small businesses have overlooked this important piece of technology, assuming it to be too expensive and cumbersome to implement.
+However, many small businesses have overlooked this important piece of technology during the project discovery phase, assuming it to be too expensive and cumbersome to implement.

 Every business must keep track of its sale, payments, inventory, staff activities, and customers.
 But when you are running a small business with limited resources, keeping up with all these tasks can be challenging.